 According to a recent estimate by the American Fitness Professionals and Associates, the total number of estimated jobs for personal trainers is 279,100.
 Out of those, 100,000 are serving women who are pregnant or mothers to be.
-Women who have their first child are always seeking professional personal trainers who can help them spend their days pain-free and maintain a certain level of activity in their schedule rather than spending an entire day resting.
+Women who have their first child are always seeking professional personal trainers for pregnancy who can help them spend their days pain-free and maintain a certain level of activity in their schedule rather than spending an entire day resting.

 NPTI Florida Personal trainers understand how they can help their pregnant clients and create a workout plan specifically to meet their fitness needs.
 This is an important question for two main reasons, first, the client may face some level of restrictive movement due to the baby-belly, and secondly, the workout sessions need to ensure the mother feels safe during the training session.

 Expectations of Pregnant Clients from Personal Trainers